Considering a Change of Career? We talk to 4 People Who Know

-Ben Kingsberry, Harcourts Managing Director believes that having the right real estate personality is the key to a successful career change into the industry.
+Ben Kingsberry, Harcourts Kingsberry Managing Director, believes that having the right real estate personality is the key to a successful change of career into the industry.
 He challenges prospective career changers to question why they want to enter the industry.

 “When you have that ‘unconditional moment’, or you’ve helped someone into their new home and out of their old one – those are the worthwhile moments.
 The really good agents are thinking about how they’ve helped these people, not about what they’ve just earned in commission,” says Kingsberry.